mongodb/mongodb-kubernetes/docs/helm.md

 Running Helm on `minikube` v1.10 cluster or on cluster with RBAC enabled (`kops`, `OpenShift`) will result in **permission errors** (for example when `Helm` tries to create a Kubernetes `Role`).
-To avoid that you should use the following install instructions instead to create a service account for `Helm Tiller` and assign `cluster-admin` role to him:
+To avoid that you should use the following installation instructions instead to create a service account for `Helm Tiller` and assign `cluster-admin` role to him:

 ``` bash